polywrap/documentation/src/docs/tutorials/new-create-wraps/introduction.md

 ## **Prerequisites**

-If you haven't already, you'll need to [install the Polywrap CLI].
+If you haven't already, you'll need to [install the Polywrap CLI](/cli#installation).
 We'll be using it throughout the tutorial.

 To build your wrap without installing additional dependencies, you will need [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).